Classic 4 day Inca Trail

 Day 3: Descending into the Rainforest | Pacaymayo to Wiñaywayna

-• Today we begin our descent through the cloud forest, where warm air starts rising from the jungle.
+• Today we begin our descent through the cloud forest, where warm air rises up from the jungle below.

-• Learn about the Inca civilization while exploring archaeological sites along the way.
+• Learn about the Inca civilization as you explore fascinating archaeological sites along the way.

 • Distance covered: 16 km / 10 miles.